-- 6.7.1 It should be noted there are existing wastewater collection issues within the Borough and District.
-This assessment, however, focuses on the potential wastewater collection constraints to the proposed growth and development as a result of the likely increased flows described in Paragraph 6.6.1. - 6.7.2 The results of this analysis have been used to identify those development sites where future development will be constrained by the current sewerage infrastructure capacity.83 For consistency, these (constrained development sites) are grouped by DAP Drainage Areas, as presented below.
+- District.
+This assessment, however, focuses on the potential wastewater collection constraints to the proposed growth and development as a result of the likely increased flows described in Paragraph 6.6.1. - The results of this analysis have been used to identify those development sites where future development will be constrained by the current sewerage infrastructure capacity.
+83 For consistency, these (constrained development sites) are grouped by DAP Drainage Areas, as presented below.